roytang/blog/content/post/2024/11/weeknotes-11-10/index.md

 ### Walking and Health

-From Oct 28 (Sunday) to Nov 02 (Saturday), Google Fit says I only walked 60,101 steps.
+From Nov 03 (Sunday) to Nov 09 (Saturday), Google Fit says I only walked 60,101 steps.
 No rains to blame this time, I was mostly just a bit busy/lazy on Friday and Saturday.

 ### Some Links of Interest